OFFLINE-GmbH/multi-timeline.js/README.md

 These are possible config values.
 Shown are defaults.

     $('.multi-timeline').multiTimeline({
         start:            '2015-02-21',             // Start of the timeline.
 Default is today -7 days
         end:              '2015-03-04',             // End of the timeline.
 Default is today +7 days
         zoom:             5,                        // Initial zoom level.
         zoomStep:         1,                        // Number of days added before `start` and after `end` when zooming
         zoomOutControl:   $('.zoom-out'),           // Element to trigger zoomOut on click
         zoomInControl:    $('.zoom-in'),            // Element to trigger zoomIn on click
         goRightControl:   $('.go-right'),           // Element to trigger goRight on click
         goLeftControl:    $('.go-left'),            // Element to trigger goLeft on click
+        maxLabelCount:    20,                       // Max count of x-axis labels (lower it if your labels overlap)
+        timelineSpacing:  30,                       // Vertical margin in pixels between two timelines
+        dateFormat:       'DD/MM',                  // x-axis date format (moment.js format)
         onZoomChange:     function(newZoom) {       // Executed when zoom changes

         },
         onTimelineClick:  function(event, data) {  // Executed when a timeline is clicked.
 Receives js event and
                                                   // data specified in `data`
         },
         data: []                                  // Timeline data (see below)